LyleMi/Saker/README.md

 [![Python 2.7](https://img.shields.io/badge/Python-2.7-blue.svg)](http://www.python.org/download/)
 ![License](https://img.shields.io/aur/license/yaourt.svg)

 Saker is a tool for fuzz Web Applications.
-It can be used to penetrate website, fuzz some vulnerabilities or brute password or dirs.
+It can be used to penetrate website, fuzz some vulnerabilities or brute password and dirs.

 ## Install